Abandoned Cart Email (Architect)

 Hard Bounce

 A hard bounce is an email message returned to the sender because the recipient's address is invalid.
-A hard bounce might occur when the domain name does not exist or the recipient is unknown.
+A hard bounce might occur when the domain name does not exist, or the recipient is unknown.
 Read more about Email Suppressions.

 “Header from” address / "friendly from" address